 Cumbrian Dialect

-The following is a recollection of Cumbrian as spoken in and around Low Nest, Keswick in the middle to end of the twentieth century.
+This glossary is a recollection of Cumbrian as spoken in and around Low Nest, Keswick in the middle to end of the twentieth century.
 The pronunciation fifteen miles away in West Cumberland was discernibly different, in the north of the county around Carlisle it was different again.

 The vocabulary may also have been different in other parts of the county.

+The Borrowdale valley, seven miles away, allegedly had its own pronunciation and vocabulary.
 There are very few written records of the Cumbrian dialect.
-Those that exist are mostly transliterations of traditional stories and ballads.
+Those that exist are mostly transcriptions of traditional stories and ballads.

 Cumbria

-Cumbria has only existed as an administrative county since 1971.
-It was created from the old counties of Cumberland, Westmorland* and the Furness district of Lancashire.
+Cumbria has only existed as an administrative county since 1974 It was created from the old counties of Cumberland, Westmorland* and the Furness district of Lancashire.

-Cumberland was referred to as Cummerlan and its citizens referred to themself as Cummerlan-fwolk.
+Cumberland was referred to as Cummerlan and its citizens referred to themselves as Cummerlan-fwolk.
 However it is convenient to use the term Cumbrian since the dialect does extend into Westmorland and Furness.
 Also Cumbrian makes a more felicitous adjective than Cummerlan'ish.

 Syntax and Pronunciation

 Many southerners attempting to speak Cumbrian (or other variants of Northern English) fail to hear the short t' sound and omit it.
-This is a grave solecism, as bad as omitting 'the' in Southern English
+This is a grave solecism, as bad as omitting 'the' in Southern English.
+Thoo is also often elide to t' or ta as in "whoos t' gaan on?' (how do you do?)

-Vowels sounds in Cumbrian are derived from the standard northern vowels which are mostly pronounced as they are written.
+Vowel sounds in Cumbrian are derived from the standard northern vowels which are mostly pronounced as they are written.
 The North was not afflicted by the Great Vowel Shift of the 14th and 15th centuries that mangled the pronunciation of English in the southern extremities of the country.

 e.g. bath is pronounced as bath with a short a in contrast to the southern 'baarth' *

-However Cumbrian does vary quite considerably even from the standard northern pronunciation -
+However Cumbrian does vary quite considerably even from the standard Northern pronunciation - the vowel 'oo' has a 'y' sound inserted - e.g. book, cook, fool, cool are pronounced 'byeuk', 'cyeuk', 'fyeul', 'cyeul',

-'y' is also inserted in words with a long 'a' (words that end in e)
+'y' is also inserted in words with a long 'a' (words that end in e) eg tale, bake, cake, spade are pronunced 'tyal', 'byak', 'cyak', 'spyad'

-In words with a long 'o' a 'w' sound is inserted
+In words with a long 'o', a 'w' sound is inserted e.g. pole, hole, coal are pronounced 'pwohl', 'Wohl', 'cwohl'.

-eg calf is pronounced 'cwohf', gate is 'yat', ewe is 'yow', oak is 'yak', ash is 'esh', hot is 'hyet'.
+Some words don't follow any particular rule eg calf is pronounced 'cwohf', gate is 'yat', ewe is 'yow', oak is 'yak', ash is 'esh', hot is 'hyet'.

-Some of these pronunciations are so different from standard northern English that it is debatable whether they should be listed in the glossary as distinct words.
+Some of these pronunciations are so different from standard northern English that it is debatable

 * apologies to southern readers if this seems a bit overstated.
 It is in the nature of a protest at the inequality of respect afforded to northern and southern pronunciation.